studio-b12/goat/docs/book/src/goatfile/requests/script.md

 ## Explanation

-A script section which is executed after a request has been performed and responded to.
+A script section which is executed after a request has been performed and a response has been received.
 This is generally used to assert response values like status codes, header values or body content.

 Scripts are written in ES5.1 conform JavaScript.